DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 451: "Okay green.
 Okay green.
 Where art thou?" -DeviCat (12-Jul-18)
 * <missing quote 452, ask CCB for it please>
 * 453: "My eyes are real ![devicatSPOOK](https://static-cdn.jtvnw.net/emoticons/v1/1291574/1.0) ." -DeviCat (14-Jul-18)
+* <missing quote 454, ask CCB for it please>
+* 455: "I am Devimeter.
+Hear me Gaige." -DeviCat (15-Jul-18)
-* <missing quotes 454-457, please ask CCB for them>
+* <missing quotes 456-457, please ask CCB for them>
 * 458: "I'm glad it turned into a caramel sauce and not, you know, a desert animal." -DeviCat (18-Jul-18)
 * 459: "Whenever I do something good with a body part, I want to keep it exposed." -DeviCat (19-Jul-18)
 * <missing quotes 460-461, please ask CCB for them>